DrPlantabyte/simple-si-units/README.md

 # simple-si-units
-This Rust library provides compiler-check types for the standard set of SI units, as specified by the US [National Institute of Standards and Technology](https://www.nist.gov/pml/owm/metric-si/si-units) (this project is not officially endorsed by NIST).
+This Rust library provides compiler-checked types for the standard set of SI units, as specified by the US [National Institute of Standards and Technology](https://www.nist.gov/pml/owm/metric-si/si-units) (this project is not officially endorsed by NIST).

 ## What's included?
 * Official standard SI Units